 Immigrants looking to migrate and work in Australia must get a work permit first.
 Depending on the duration of stay and purpose for staying, the work permit issued may differ.
 Student visas come with the benefit of being able to work up to twenty hours weekly during their academic terms, and for however much they are able to during breaks in the semester.
 The family members of immigrant students who joined them are also able to work for up to 20 hours weekly.

 For good working opportunities after relocating, try looking for business networking chances with businesses that you have an interest in.
 You may also explore professional and trade associations or online occupation portals.

 Work permit process for foreigners

-- You can then apply for a professional visa to live and work for up to four years
+- Successful applicants can then start applying for a professional permit to work and live in the country for a maximum of four years

 When on the hunt for a property, you may hear words such as “flats”, “houses” and “units”.
 Generally, locals refer to apartments as flats.
-Houses on the other hand are larger and includes an outdoor space.
+Houses, on the other hand, are larger and include outdoor space.
 Units are usually referring to larger flats with split levels like a house but built in blocks like flats.
 You can search for rental prices online on realestate.com.au.

 Median House Price (Dec 2017)